Zenchiyu/advanced-formal-tools/logbooks/README.md

 * ~~Theory: start reading [PRISM lectures](https://www.prismmodelchecker.org/lectures/pmc/)~~ (Deemed less important.
 We must focus on an interesting case study with real life applications)
 * PRISM: start reading the other tutorials and the manual
 * More PRISM case studies and [survey](https://www.prismmodelchecker.org/papers/arcras-pmc.pdf).

+## Week 3: 13.03.2023 - 19.03.2023

+### Resources consulted:
+* (S)[PRISM filters](http://www.prismmodelchecker.org/manual/PropertySpecification/Filters): We can get the set of states, check from multiple states instead of just the initial state.
+How to specify multiple initial states in the model ?
+* (S)[PRISM many expressions](http://www.prismmodelchecker.org/manual/ThePRISMLanguage/Expressions): negation, if and only if, implication, log, modulo etc.

+### Current objective(s):
+* Same as previously but with a bigger focus on case studies and limitations
+* Limitations of PRISM:
+    - What about big models ?
+Can we import data "into PRISM language" ?
+(Maybe dive into [explicit models](http://www.prismmodelchecker.org/manual/Appendices/ExplicitModelFiles))
+    - Can we have reward distributions ?

+* PRISM: start reading the other tutorials and the manual

+### Next goal(s):

+* ~~Theory: start reading [PRISM lectures](https://www.prismmodelchecker.org/lectures/pmc/)~~ (Deemed less important.
+We must focus on an interesting case study with real life applications)
+* More PRISM case studies and [survey](https://www.prismmodelchecker.org/papers/arcras-pmc.pdf).